 The child shows up his disappointment insecure badge

-Narration: But it's not wise to leave them alone for hours, with online tablets
+Narration: Is it wise to leave them on tablets for hours alone?

-Long-term use of the tablet has such a disadvantages

-Eye diseases or spinal cord

-Reduce their creativity or drop their lessons

-Corruption, isolation, mental and psychological problems

-Denial of real games and healthy
+Kids spending long hours on tables can be damaging

+for their eyes, spinal cord and also weakens intellect

+It can significantly effect their thinking power, creativity and academic studies And more than this… it can cause moral corruption, develop seclusion and many psychological problems

+Of course !! when they are glued to their tabs, they don’t play outdoor which effects their health and fitness.

 The girl and the boy fell and hovering in the space around which social network icons, App Store, Google Play, and other web software , service and search engines are seen.

-Narration: By the way, all games, apps and content provided in web, social networks, and search engines are not suitable for kids.
+Narration: We know you are aware that all games, mobile apps, cartoons and content available on web, social media and search engines are not suitable for kids.

 Raster porn images are seen on a tablet.
 A little girl has the hand of a younger boy in his hand.
 The boy behaves badly to his mother (aggressive).
 The hand reaches out to the girl from the tablet, the girl pulls back from him, fears and screams,